Alejandrodelgado/cloud-iot/README.md

 Now you are ready for create or add a *device*

-Lets give it a type and an ID (Android in our lab)
+Lets give it a type and an ID (Android in our lab)=> Be care, the app we will use need this device name "Android".

 ![image](https://user-images.githubusercontent.com/13664652/161131682-a986915d-68d3-4aeb-b28a-78c9d32be5be.png)